markthr/data-compression/README.md

 not modify any data in a matrix it takes as a parameter, but `Multichannel_Matrix<T>` cannot be coerced to `Multichannel_Matrix<const T>`.
 This issue is discussed [in this blog](https://brevzin.github.io/c++/2021/09/10/deep-const/).

-3. Add a shallow copy constructor to leverage the ability to use `shared_ptr` to make non-owning matrices.

 #### Data: `std::shared_ptr<std::vector<T>> data`